MrDSGC/Instagram-Clone/questions.md

 *FUNCTIONAL*

-likes not updating in the feed
+- likes count not updating in the feed

+- likes not updating in photo_index.jsx state

-edit profile taking old state
+- edit profile taking old state

- feed comments are used instead of photo comments, need to refresh once to work
+photo show not changing heart color

 **ANSWERED**
+feed comments are used instead of photo comments, need to refresh once to work - oldstate was being merged with new state, solved by resetting state every RECEIVECOMMENTS

 logout while on feed page doesnt redirect to login page when navigating from feed, comments_index_ line 31 not rendering - SOLVED set photos state to [] upon logout